pixelant/pixelant-fe-starter-kit/README.md

 * Write a convincing description of your PR and why we should land it

-## Internal Fixes (Pixelant team)

-If you want to fix bug by yourself or add new features, you have to use steps listed below.

-* TBD...

 ## Style Guides
 This project uses special rules and style guides.
 Those rules you can find on appropriate files: `.jscsrc .jshintrc .htmlhintrc .csslintrc .editorconfig`

 * [htmlhint](https://github.com/yaniswang/HTMLHint/wiki/Rules)
 * [jscs](http://jscs.info/rules.html)